JenellLewis/MIF-and-Arthritis/README.md

 ![image](https://user-images.githubusercontent.com/80493086/205506758-7b046fc5-a6a7-4b0b-b179-c80310c3b409.png)

+Based on the PCA, most of the variation in the samples, around 90% was covered by PC1.
+PC2, PC3, and PC4 were also able to separate the samples but by less than 20%.
+Therefore, the most variation in the samples is between the conditions, and there is very little variation in the samples for each condition.

 Fig6: GO Term plot of the top ten activated and suppressed genes.
 The count is represented by the size of the dot and the adjusted p-value is represented by the color.

 ![image](https://user-images.githubusercontent.com/80493086/205506783-98c07ced-f016-4474-a30a-d413b48d3065.png)

+Top five GO Terms:
+GO:0000070 - mitotic sister chromatid segregation
+GO:0000278 - mitotic cell cycle
+GO:0000280 - nuclear division
+GO:0000819 - sister chromatid segregation
+GO:0006259 - DNA metabolic process

+GO term enrichment analysis is usually performed to look at the function of genes.
+The functions for the top five GO terms mostly deal with mitosis which is the process by which one cell divides into two, also called cell division.
+So, this is consistent with the upregulated FGF10 gene in MIF knockout, and therefore, the knockout most likely influenced cell division (increasing it in this case).

 Fig7: QuestionID and Question key to read heatmaps